 - Neck pain – While there can be many causes of neck pain, tendonitis is definitely one of them.

-- Radiating Pain – It is very common for neck pain to be accompanied by shoulder pain when the tendon is injured.
+- Radiating Pain – It is very common for neck pain to come with shoulder pain when the tendon injury exists.

-- Stiffness – Range of motion is often limited due to stiffness in the neck.
+- Stiffness – Limitation of range of motion occurs due to stiffness in the neck.
 You may not be able to turn all the way to one side or the other or perhaps even look up or down in the full range you normally can.

 - Swelling – You may experience swelling around the area where the inflammation is occurring.